bancaditalia/black-it/docs/description.md

 2. Data is simulated $E$ times for each sampled parameter set.
 We will refer to $E$ as `ensemble_size`
 3. A loss function is evaluated, measuring the distance between the simulated data and the real data

 This is repeated until the loss function is very close to 0 or the maximum number of iterations is reached.
+The process is illustrated in the above figure.

 *Remark*: the simulator is a distinct subsystem in this process.
 It can be as simple as a Python function or it can be an external simulator altogether.
 The calibrator simply *runs* it each time.